ShiLab-Bioinformatics/ReadTrimming/README.md

 # Read-Trimming

 ## Scripts
 Our scripts are shared in the /src directory.
-The entry of the analysis is "Rerun-Analysis.bash", which in tern invokes other shell scripts and Python programs to produce results.
+The entry of the analysis is "Rerun-Analysis.bash", which in turn invokes other shell scripts and Python programs to produce results.

 ## Data
 Our data is shared on